-In 2020-21 the average parcel delivered by Royal Mail generated 221g CO2e (this includes Parcelforce parcels).
-The figure was 205g CO2e for just Royal Mail.
-The figures are a little better for parcels delivered by courier, however.
+Overall, the figures for these are slightly lower.
 With the typical home delivery round for a courier covering fifty miles, with an assumption of 120 drop-offs and an average of 0.42 miles between each drop-off point, there is a carbon footprint of around 181g of CO2e per parcel.

-Some companies have already taken steps to reduce the carbon footprint of their deliveries through the use of “green” features.
-Some top supermarkets have introduced green deliveries to their grocery shopping – these are slots that indicate there is already a delivery taking place at that time relatively close to a customer.
 Amazon has introduced the concept of Amazon Day Delivery, where customers who buy a number of items over the course of several days can choose to have them delivered all together on a designated day and thereby reducing the carbon footprint of their delivery.
+Amazon Day Deliveries saved 200 million boxes in 2023.

 Integrated digital technology and GPS assist couriers once they are on the road, and can help them make on-the-spot alterations to their route that will allow them to avoid accidents and congestion that might slow them down and lead to more fuel consumption.
 When combined with other measures, this can make a significant impact on carbon footprint.